aayushibhavsar21/python_basics/README.md

-explanation of all basic concepts of python.
+Explanation of all basic concepts of python.